 Both styles include 4 clear covers for the buttons, labels to indicate button function, and plastic keyguard for buttons.
 Connect up to 4 external switches.
 Plug and play, compatible with Windows, Mac, and Linux.
 11.4” x 8.7” x 6.3”.

 Using a keyguard is recommended for people who unintentionally could press a button because they have little precise movements or tremors.
 The keyguard allows user to rest their hand on the BJOY first and then press the button.

-Includes BJOY software (free download) to customize and set key functions.
+Includes BJOY software (free download - Windows only) to customize and set key functions.
 All settings are stored in the BJOY Stick; no need to reconfigure when using it with a different device.